 Moreover, if we let the market balance itself through competition, he will receive a salary equal to his labor power’s value, a fair salary.
 And so, wealth would be magically created, simply by the succession of cycles of exchange.
 The faster these cycles run, we are told every day, the more wealth will be created.
 Who creates wealth?
 Those who possess capital and use it to buy labor power for the purpose of selling their product, because the higher the number of exchanges and products, the higher the dynamics of commodity circulation.

-In the narrative of this mythology, the reason why the majority of society, the proletariat, can only exchange their labor power in the market is invisible.
+In the narrative of this mythology individualism is paramount: the reason why the majority of society, the proletariat, can only exchange their labor power in the market is invisible.
 Nor will it tell us that for such a class to exist in society, the largest part of society had to be dispossessed of the means of production.
 But the goal is achieved, thanks to that abstraction called the individual, the fact that the growth of wealth is nothing but an increase of unpaid labor disappears completely from the narrative.
 The concept of the individual is the foundation of the argument that makes it possible to deny exploitation.

 Let us change the monastic god for the economy -that is for accumulation- and we will see what it really means.
 The individual is the perfect form for the meat grinder.
 Just as the medieval monk turned into guilt the disasters that his god permitted and ended up thinking that his own sins were the origin of all evils, we will be responsible for the disasters that the system produces, from environmental destruction to the pillage of past centuries, from the infinite forms of discrimination that it creates and recreates continuously to our own unemployment.
 Individualism makes us guilty of the horrors capitalism creates.

 To protect ourselves from the meat grinder, to contribute to our emancipation from it at last, requires dismantling individualism.
 But that is far from being a theoretical activity.
 It is an exercise.
 It is, above all, fighting as part of a class fighting for universal needs and which, little by little, is being set in motion again all over the world.